xrose3159/xrose3159.github.io/_pages/about.md

 - [Dual-level Interaction for Domain Adaptive Semantic Segmentation](https://arxiv.org/abs/2307.07972)
 Dongyu Yao, **Boheng Li**$^*$
-*ICCV Workshop on Uncertainty Quantification for Computer Vision, 2023*
+*ICCV Workshop on Uncertainty Quantification for Computer Vision (UnCV), 2023*

 Other 2 papers regarding IP protection of DL have currently been submitted to CCF-A tier conferences.